pivotal/blog/content/post/agile-development-for-highly-scalable-data-processing-pipelines.md

 ## <a name="partition"> Step 3: Identify reasonably distinct key performance indicators or metrics into implementable sections</a>

 {{< responsive-figure src="/images/agile_development_for_highly_scalable_data_pipelines/step_3_partition_procedure_into_sections_new_2.png" class="center" >}}
-#### Figure 5.
-Identify reasonably distinct KPI's into sections
+<p align="center"> Figure 5.
+Identify reasonably distinct KPI's into sections.</p>

 One of the key practices of working in extreme programming methodology is to create a prioritized list of the functionality to be developed in the project using an agile project management tool, such as Pivotal Tracker.
 By creating a backlog of agile user features (called “stories” in Tracker) that describe the functionality to be added over the course of a project, the SQL Server procedure is divided into several functionally testable sections.
 We identify a section, which could be a combination of SQL statements, as functionally unique and producing key performance indicators or metrics representing business value.
 Also, one should be able to test a section.

 We use a ‘Given/When/Then’ format as we transcribe each section into a Pivotal Tracker story.
 Implementing each story will take us one step closer towards completing the data pipeline.
 For example, in Figure 5, we see how Section x, which represents a distinct functionality across the SQL procedures, is captured in a Pivotal Tracker story.

 {{< responsive-figure src="/images/agile_development_for_highly_scalable_data_pipelines/step_3_sections_into_story.png" class="center small" >}}
-#### Figure 6.
-Transcribe sections into Agile features/stories
+<p align="center"> Figure 6.
+Transcribe sections into Agile features/stories.</p>

 ## <a name="compose_tests">Step 4.
 Compose tests for each distinct functionality</a>

 A big part of our development culture is to write tests starting on day one.
 Tests guard against introducing bugs in newly implemented features.
 With well-tested code, existing functionality remains intact, programmers can more confidently design new ways to implement features, and refactoring becomes easier as the system’s complexity increases with time.

 {{< responsive-figure src="/images/agile_development_for_highly_scalable_data_pipelines/step_4_compose_tests_for_sections_new_1.png" class="center small" >}}
-#### Figure 7.
-Discuss, write tests, make them pass, refactor to improve design
+<p align="center"> Figure 7.
+Discuss, write tests, make them pass, refactor to improve design </p>

 We used the unittest module in Python to compose suites of tests for each section (a team can use any testing framework in its preferred language).
 Each test has a short setup function, which spins up Spark locally, and a short teardown function that closes the Spark session.
 Unit tests are written to execute business logic on the local Spark setup.
 Though sections could be coherent, there exists no dependency between individual tests.
 We used real data (e.g. copies of production data) in every test scenario so that each test case would optimally cover all verification points.